binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-With this few lines, I secure my application and my datas 💪.
+With these few lines, I secured my application and my data 💪.

 ### Few enhancements

-Although I reuse each year the codebase for the timer, the audio player, ...
-This year I want to fix and enhanced a little bit the class.
-I focus my enhancement to the Audio Player and the timer.
+Although every year I reuse the codebase for the timer, the audio player, ...
+This year I wanted to fix and enhance a little bit the class.
+I focused my enhancement to the Audio Player and the timer.

 #### The Timer

-Since all this year, I never create a class for it, it has to be fixed.
+Before this year, I never had to create a class for it, this has to be fixed.

 ```javascript
 'use strict';